 (1)

 The Ragweed dataset is describing 53 anonymous donor’s immune responses to 226 different aller- gen peptides from 21 different allergens derived from four related ragweed species: Amb a (ambrosia artemisiifolia), Amb P (Ambrosia psilostachya), Amb t (Ambrosia trifida) and Art v (Artemisia vul- garis).
 In total, this dataset contains 6014 datapoints.
+Subsequently we will refer to this data set as the Ragweed data set.

 Further, the second dataset contains 32 anonymous donors’ response to 72 different allergen pep- tides derived from allergens from the following tree species: Alnus glutinosa (alder), Malus domestica (Apple) and Quercus alba (white oak).
 This dataset contains 2844 datapoints in total.

 Both datasets contain 7 attributes: Donor ID, Ori protein, Ori pepseq, Ori SI, V ar protein, V ar pepseq and V ar SI.
 Here, the ’ori protein’ and ’var protein’ attributes describes names of the allergens which the peptides are derived from.
 The sequence length of the allergen peptides varies from 19 to 23 amino acids.
+Subsequently we will refer to this data set as the Tree data set

 Data processing

 The datapoints were aggregated into sets for each peptide pair in order to associate each peptide pair with the SIs of the set of donors reacting to each of the peptides in the pair.
-These sets were constructed for each dataset and used to analyse cross-reactivity between the respective peptides in the sets.
+These sets were constructed for each dataset and used to analyse cross-reactivity between the respective peptides.
 Due to the exponential nature of the SI measurements, a logarithmic transformation was performed.
-Before data filtering, 375 peptide sets was constructed for the ragweed dataset and 99 was constructed for the tree dataset.
+Before data filtering, 375 peptide sets was constructed for the Ragweed dataset and 99 peptide sets was constructed for the Tree dataset.

 Quantitative assessment of cross-reactivity

-The level of cross-reactivity between a pair of homologous peptides was quantified by calculating correlation coefficients of the sets based on the donors’ SI data.
+The level of cross-reactivity between a pair of homologous peptides was quantified by calculating correlation coefficient between SI values towards the the peptide pairs across a series of donors.
 This approach is in accordance with the one used by Wu¨tzen et al.[3].
-Specifically, both Pearson’s Correlation Coefficient (PCC) and Spearmans Rank Correlation Coefficient (SCC) was used for the quantitative assessment of cross- reactivity between pairs of homologous allergen peptides.
+Specifically, both Pearson’s Correlation Coefficient (PCC) and Spearman’s Rank Correlation Coefficient (SCC) was used for the quantitative assessment of cross- reactivity between pairs of homologous allergen peptides, and cross-reactive peptides were defined from having an SCC > 0.5

 Data filtering

-For data filtering, a permutation with 1000 re-samplings was carried out for the data of each set of peptides to comparison to combat false positive cross-reactions.
+For data filtering, a permutation with 1000 re-samplings was carried out for the data of each peptide to comparison to combat false positive cross-reactions.
 Cross-reacting peptide pairs that showed statistical insignificance (P-value > 0.05) in the permutation test, was eliminated from the dataset and thus not used for further analysis.
 Further, all peptides which were predicted to not be binders of the MHC class II alleles from the 7 allele method (as discussed in 2.4) were also discarded from further analysis.

 Global alignment